-Violin sheet music uses the treble clef, so let’s look at the basic note names in the treble clef.
+When you’re reading violin notes, you’ll see the treble clef.
+So, let’s look at the basic note names in the treble clef.
 The musical alphabet consists of only seven notes: A, B, C, D, E, F, and G. Along with sharps and flats, these seven note names make up the entire musical alphabet.

-Because music has more than nine notes, ledger lines are used to extend the range of the staff.
+Because music has more than nine notes, we use ledger lines to extend the range of the staff.
 They can appear both above and below the lines of the staff.

-Musical symbols are used to denote the duration, or how many beats to hold each note.
+When you’re learning how to read violin sheet music, you’ll need to understand note durations, or how many beats to hold each note, for each musical symbol.
 The following chart shows the most common note durations in 4/4 time.

 Once you master these basics, you’ll be able to read and play everything from Mozart to Metallica!
-There are other symbols that you will learn as you study reading music, including volume markings, articulation markings, and tempo markings.
-But understanding these basic concepts are the first steps to achieving mastery in reading music.
+You’ll learn other symbols as you study reading music, including volume markings, articulation markings, and tempo markings.
+But, understanding these basic concepts are the first step to achieving mastery in reading music.

-Because of the nature of the instrument, violinists will see some additional markings on violin sheet music that are specific to the instrument.
-Often, violin sheet music will include position markings.
+Because of the nature of the instrument, violinists will see some additional markings/ violin symbols when they’re learning how to read violin sheet music.
+Often, you’ll position markings included on the sheet music, which are specific to the instrument.
 These signify when you move your hand up and down the neck of the violin to play different notes.
 They are usually shown as a Roman numeral beneath the note; for example, first position is I, second position is II, and so on.